-(b) Due to a stockholder
+(c) Due to a stockholder

 Due to a stockholder is unsecured, non-interest, and arose mainly from FEMI's payment of the Parent Company's bank loans, including interests and penalties, aggregating to P3.0 billion, and the cost of acquisition of shares of MRTHII amounting to P180.0 million.
 Over the years, the amount of liability was reduced mainly through repayments and conversion of FEMI advances into equity.
-Repayments amounting to P28,538,085 was made during the year ended December 31, 2020 (2019 - P28,691,708).
-Net repayments in 2018 amounted to P5,260,302, consisting of repayments to FEMI of P30,155,103 and payments by FAMI of expenses on behalf of the Parent Company amounting to P24,894,801.
-No conversions to equity was made during the year ended December 31, 2020, 2019 and 2018.
+Repayments amounting to P37,822,513 were made during the year ended December 31, 2021 (2020 - P28,538,085).
+No conversion to equity was made during the year ended December 31, 2021 and 2020.

 On November 2, 2018, the Parent Company entered into a Repayment Agreement with FEMI for the repayment of advances to the latter.
 To enable the Parent Company to make its repayments to the extent of P300.0 million, the Parent Company assigns to FEMI for a period of fifteen (15) years commencing on January 30, 2020 and ending on January 30, 2034, its receipts from depot royalty income.
-On April 11, 2019, the Board of Directors of the Parent Company passed a resolution approving the Parent Company's agreement with FEMI that in consideration of FEMI not charging interest on the outstanding obligations of the Parent Company, the Parent Company agreed to partially repay the advances from FEMI by way of allocating to FEMI dividends and other income from affiliates of the Parent Company in addition to the assignment of depot royalties.
+On April 11, 2019, the BOD of the Parent Company passed a resolution approving the Parent Company's agreement with FEMI that in consideration of FEMI not charging interest on the outstanding obligations of the Parent Company, the Parent Company agreed to partially repay the advances from FEMI by way of allocating to FEMI dividends and other income from affiliates of the Parent Company in addition to the assignment of depot royalties.

 FEMI, in its letter of support to the Group, committed not to demand payment of the amount due from the Group for a period of at least twelve (12) months from reporting date or until such time that the Group has the ability to pay in accordance with the Repayment Agreement above.
-As the Group has the unconditional right to defer settlement of the advances for at least 12 months from reporting date, the amount was classified as non-current liability as at December 31, 2020 and 2019.
+As the Group has the unconditional right to defer settlement of the advances for at least 12 months from reporting date, the amount was classified as non-current liability as at December 31, 2021 and 2020.

-(c) Advances from MRTHI and MRTHII
+(d) Advances from MRTHI

-Outstanding amounts payable to MRTHI and MRTHII arose from advances to Parent Company for settlement of outstanding obligations.
-Amounts are unsecured, non-interest bearing, and are to be offset against the Parent Company's share of future dividends of MRTHI and MRTHII, which are not expected to be declared within 12 months from reporting date, thus, the amount was classified as non-current liability as at December 31, 2020 and 2019.
+Outstanding amounts payable to MRTHI arose from advances to Parent Company for settlement of outstanding obligations.
+Amounts are unsecured, non-interest bearing, and are to be offset against the Parent Company's share of future dividends of MRTHI, which are not expected to be declared within 12 months from reporting date, thus, the amount was classified as non-current liability as at December 31, 2021 and 2020.